-- Counselling
+- Life skills

-- Saving/Budgeting
+- Relationships Saving/Budgeting

-- Personal Health
+- VolunteeringPersonal Health

 It's important to us that your time here is valuable, so you are involved in your program design - from setting goals to creating schedules and looking at progress.

 The daily program runs Monday to Friday from 9:00 am to 2:00 pm.
 There are some afternoon and weekend activities available with staff, and you can make plans for more structured time in the community (to do rec activities, work, or volunteer).